mogul27/todo-js/README.md

 Static generation for pages that don't update frequently, server-side if they do update regularly

 The <label> HTML element represents a caption for an item in a user interface. - use for things like checkboxes

+In the middle of a JSX expression use curly brcaes to inject the value of a variable

+.map creates a new array populated with the results of calling a provided function on every element in the calling array

+=> Is for anonymous functions like Python lambda so you can have const sum => {return a +b }

 ### To add